adaptivestone/framework-documentation/docs/10-cli.md

   static get commandArguments() {
     return {
       id: {
-        type: 'string' as const,
+        type: "string",
-        description: 'User ID to find the user',
+        description: "User ID to find the user",
       },
       email: {
-        type: 'string' as const,
+        type: "string",
-        description: 'User email to find/create the user', },
+        description: "User email to find/create the user", },
       password: {
-        type: 'string' as const,
+        type: "string",
-        description: 'New password for the user',
+        description: "New password for the user",
       },
       roles: {
-        type: 'string' as const,
+        type: "string",
+        required: true, // make sure that command will ask this from user
         description:
-          'User roles as a comma-separated string (--roles=user,admin,someOtherRoles)', },
+          "User roles as a comma-separated string (--roles=user,admin,someOtherRoles)", },
       update: {
-        type: 'boolean' as const,
+        type: "boolean",
         default: false,
-        description: 'Update the user if they exist', },
+        description: "Update the user if they exist", },
-    };
-  }
+    } as const; // <- this is important for type generation }

   static isShouldInitModels = true; // Default value.
 Can be omitted.